Sparky

 The State Press

-In 2014, the State Press became an all-digital publication – the first major university student newspaper to convert entirely from print to online.
-The news organization publishes at statepress.com and maintains an active social media presence.
-It also publishes The State Press Magazine, which appears online and is distributed as a print product on campus each quarter.
+The organization publishes daily at statepress.com and maintains an active social media presence.
+It also publishes The State Press Magazine, which appears online and is distributed in print four times per semester.

 The State Press is an independent news organization, with students controlling editorial decisions.
 A part-time editorial adviser works with students to promote high standards of journalism and provide training.
 An advisory board made up of faculty, students and journalism professionals select editors and offer editorial advice.